 - Explore the area on horseback;

-- Take an exhilarating ride in a hot air balloon or on a helicopter tour;
+- Take an exhilarating scenic ride on a helicopter tour;

 - And of course you can make your own family adventure at Mammoth Mountain with mountain biking, zip lining, rock climbing and jumping on a super bungee trampoline.